GLOBAL EQUITY IN OPEN ACCESS PUBLISHING

 June 1, 2023

-Open Access Australasia adopted “Equity in scholarly communications, to both access and publish research” as its key principle in 2020 and all its work is framed around this.
-In particular, we recognise that a well supported, diverse set of approaches to open access is essential to support equity in open access.
+Open Access Australasia (OAA) adopted “Equity in scholarly communications, to both access and publish research” as its key principle in 2020 and its work is framed around this central tenet.
+In particular, OAA recognizes that a well supported, diverse set of approaches to open access is essential to support equity in open access.

-Open Access Australasia is convening an online workshop, in collaboration with OA2020, the ISC, cOAlition S and additional partners, to bring together a wide range of participants from across Australia, Aotearoa New Zealand and the immediate region to discuss the challenges to equitable open access in 2023 in this region and to explore potential solutions.
-The ideas from this workshop will expand and build on insights gathered in a previous workshop focused on viewpoints from Africa and Europe, and will be used to inform the development of practical mechanisms and action lines to reduce inequities that can be taken up by the different actors in scholarly communication, globally and within the open access community in Australasia and the Asia Pacific.
+OAA was therefore well placed to host the Asia Pacific workshop in collaboration with OA2020, the ISC, cOAlition S and additional partners, which was held June 1, 2023.
+This workshop brought together a wide range of participants from across Australia, Aotearoa New Zealand and the immediate region to discuss the challenges to equitable open access in 2023 in this region and to explore potential solutions, aiming to expand and build on insights gathered in the first workshop which focused on viewpoints from Africa and Europe

-The workshop will begin with a series of pre-arranged vignettes (5 min) that highlight key challenges.
-These will be followed by facilitated breakout groups, then a general discussion of the issues raised.
+The workshop began with a series of pre-arranged vignettes that highlighted key challenges.
+These were followed by facilitated breakout groups, then a general discussion of the issues raised.

-The organization of this workshop is a collaboration of
+The organization of this workshop was a collaboration of

 Please email firstname.lastname@example.org for further information.